thrasher-corp/gocryptotrader/docs/ADD_NEW_EXCHANGE.md

 // within time receive windows.
 NOTE: This is not always necessary and the above
 // SendHTTPRequest example will suffice.

-	// Fetches credentials this can either use a context set credential or if
+	// Fetches credentials, this can either use a context set credential or if
-	// not found will default to the config.json exchange specific credentials. creds, err := f.GetCredentials(ctx)
+	// not found, will default to the config.json exchange specific credentials. creds, err := f.GetCredentials(ctx)
 	if err != nil {
 		return err